MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/posting-performance.md

 ---
 # required metadata

-title: General journal posting performance
+title: Financial journal posting performance
-description: The article suggests ways to troubleshoot performance issues when you post general journals.
+description: The article suggests ways to troubleshoot performance issues when you post financial journals.
 For example, you can adjust the number sequence setup and limit journal lines.
 author: Livbjerg
-ms.date: 07/24/2023
+ms.date: 08/24/2023
 ms.topic: article
 ms.prod:
 ms.technology: